Gale Pooley

 Gale L. Pooley is an American economist, professor, and author, known for his work in economics and real estate valuation.

 He is currently an adjunct professor of economic history at Utah Tech University.
 He previously held a position as associate professor at Brigham Young University–Hawaii (BYU-Hawaii), where he taught in the Department of Business and Government as the lead for the economics program.

 His academic career also includes teaching positions at Alfaisal University in Riyadh, Brigham Young University–Idaho, Boise State University, and the College of Idaho, in the fields of business, statistics, and economics.
 Pooley holds professional designations from the Appraisal Institute, the Royal Institution of Chartered Surveyors, and the CCIM Institute.

 Biography

-Pooley earned a BBA in Economics from Boise State University, pursued graduate work at Montana State University, and completed his Ph.D. at the University of Idaho.
+Pooley earned a BBA in Economics from Boise State University, pursued graduate work at Montana State University, and completed his PhD. at the University of Idaho.
 In 1986, he founded Analytix Group, a real estate valuation and consulting firm, which has conducted over 5,000 appraisals in the U.S. and Saudi Arabia.
 He has also developed commercial and residential properties and served as a certified developer for Apple Inc. Pooley is the founding board member of North Star Charter School in Eagle, Idaho, which he created for his seven children.
 Pooley served in the United States Marine Corps.